-The present study undertakes a comprehensive overview of the evolution of European (EU) banking law under the influence of public international banking law.
-It is structured in two Chapters.
+The present study contains a further update of the comprehensive overview of the evolution of European (EU) banking law under the influence of public international banking law.
+The cut-off date for information included therein is 31 December 2021.

-Chapter I, entitled “Public International Financial Law (Regulation)” contains four Sections: Section A gives the definition, presents the branches and undertakes a brief overview of the historical evolution of public international financial law (PIFL), in three periods.
+Part One, titled “Public International Financial Law (Regulation)”, contains four Sections: Section A gives the definition, presents the various branches, and undertakes a brief overview of the historical evolution of public international financial law.
 The following Section B discusses the four levels of the making and enforcement of public international financial law (political decision-making – adoption of the rules – coordination – indirect enforcement of rules) and its sources, with emphasis on the ‘Compendium of Standards and Codes’ of the Financial Stability Board (FSB).
 Section C presents then the international fora adopting international financial standards and the Committee on the Global Financial System.
-The Basel Committee on Banking Supervision, which is the main forum setting standards pertaining to public international banking law, is discussed in more details in Section D.
+The Basel Committee on Banking Supervision, which is the main forum setting standards pertaining to public international banking law, is discussed in more details in Section D. Appendix I briefly discusses the measures taken at global level in relation to financial stability amidst the current pandemic crisis.

-Chapter II, entitled “European (EU) Banking Law (Regulation)” is more detailed and structured in six Sections: Section A gives the definition and the branches of EU financial law and then undertakes a brief overview of its historical evolution, in four periods.
+Part Two, titled “European (EU) Banking Law (Regulation)”, is structured in six Sections: Section A gives the definition and the branches of EU financial law and then undertakes a brief overview of its historical evolution, in four periods.
 Appendix I discusses in more details the procedure for the making of EU financial law after the recent (2007-2009) international financial crisis.
-Section B presents the developments in EU financial law as a result of the ongoing fiscal crisis in the euro area, which leads to the presentation of the European Banking Union (EBU), including the pending issues in relation thereto.
-The following Sections C and D present, in turn and briefly, the two main pillars of the EBU, namely the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM).
-Section E contains then an analysis of the Deposit Guarantee Schemes Directive (DGSD) of 2014 and Section F briefly presents the Emergency Liquidity Assistance (ELA) mechanism, which refers to last resort lending to viable credit institutions in the euro area by the national central banks – members of the Eurosystem.
+Section B presents the developments in EU financial law as a result of the ongoing fiscal crisis in the euro area, which leads to the presentation of the (European) Banking Union (BU), including the still pending issues in relation thereto.
+The following Sections C and D present briefly, in turn, the two main pillars of the BU, namely the Single Supervisory Mechanism (SSM) and the Single Resolution Mechanism (SRM).
+Section E contains an analysis of the Deposit Guarantee Schemes Directive (DGSD) of 2014 and Section F briefly presents the Emergency Liquidity Assistance (ELA) mechanism, which refers to last-resort lending to viable credit institutions in the euro area by the national central banks – members of the Eurosystem.
+The financial stability measures taken at EU level amidst the current pandemic crisis are discussed in Appendix III.

 JEL Classification: E50, E58, F36, G01, G21, G28, G32, G33, K20, K23, K33, L80